thruthesky/firebase-api-2.0/README.md

 Note: 3rd node 'email => { uid }', since node key cannot contain '@' and '.', it is replaced by '+'.

+# UPDATE
+ * Jan 21, 2017: changed database structure for database rules and also for listing users in adminpage.
+ * Metadata, id, email.
+ * In firebase database rules you can set rules on every nodes.